 The condition affects millions of people worldwide, but there is no cure.
 Treatments with MS typically involve powerful drugs that aim to slow the progression of the disease, manage symptoms, and speed up recovery from attacks.
 This is where cannabis comes in.
 The herb can improve brain function and ease symptoms of MS.

 The overwhelming success of cannabis in MS treatment is one of the reasons why the medicinal herb has gained legitimacy around the globe.
-Multiple Sclerosis is one of the primary conditions treated with some variation of medical cannabis in many different countries–be it in the form of prescription drug or a little cannabis oil.
+Multiple Sclerosis is one of the primary conditions treated with some variation of medical cannabis in many different countries–be it in the form of prescription drug or a little cannabis oil (you can read here the benefits of drinking hemp oil).

 Multiple Sclerosis patients face one major villain: inflammation.
 When immune cells activate, they release pro-inflammatory proteins called cytokines.
 These cytokines cause rampant inflammation in the brain.
 This ultimately results in the destruction of neurons, and progressively worsening symptoms.